slcs-jsc/jurassic/docs/manual/installation.md

 This will:

-- compile the retrieval code with MPI support,
+- compile the full tool suite with the MPI compiler wrapper,
 - automatically select `mpicc` (unless `CC` is set explicitly),
 - define the `MPI` preprocessor macro used by the retrieval source code.

-All other executables remain non-MPI and are unaffected by this option.
+MPI-specific runtime behavior is implemented only in the retrieval executable.
+The other binaries are still rebuilt under the selected MPI toolchain when `MPI=1` is used.

 ---